lekoala/silverstripe-base/docs/Blocks.md

 ### Previewing blocks

-It can be a bit tedious to save and publish each time you change a block in order to refresh the $Content variable This is why in Dev mode you can pass ?live=1 as a url parameter in order to fully refresh all blocks content when displaying the page
+It can be a bit tedious to save and publish each time you change a block in order to refresh the $Content variable of the page
+This is why in Dev mode you can pass ?live=1 as a url parameter in order to fully refresh all blocks content when displaying the page